darraghmoran2025/Applied_Statistics_Project/week7/writeup/Week7_Backtest.md

 ## 1. Overview

-Everything up to now has been in-sample: fit a distribution to the full history, read the risk numbers off the fitted tail.
-This week I made the models work for a living.
-I refitted each one on a rolling 500-day window and asked it, every day from January 2002 to December 2024, for tomorrow's Value-at-Risk.
+I refitted each one on a rolling 500-day window for tomorrow's Value-at-Risk.
 That gave me 5,787 genuine out-of-sample forecasts per model per confidence level, and a hit sequence of days where the realised return fell below the forecast.
 Christoffersen's (1998) framework then asks the two questions that matter about that sequence: are there the right *number* of violations, and do they arrive *independently*?
 A model can only be called correct if the answer to both is yes.

-This also puts the last of the four references to work.
-Christoffersen (1998) has been sitting in my bibliography since Week 1 waiting for exactly this exercise.
+This also puts the last of the four references to work: Christoffersen (1998).

-The models are the four from the Bayesian arc: Gaussian, Laplace, Student-t and NIG, with the Laplace again standing in for the Variance-Gamma family as its symmetric special case.
+The models are the four from the Bayesian arc: Gaussian, Laplace, Student-t and NIG, with the Laplace.
 I refitted every 21 trading days, roughly the monthly update cycle a risk desk would run, and held the forecasts fixed between refits.

 The headline is a clean split.
 Rolling refits repair the *number* of violations at the 95% level for the Gaussian and the NIG, and the NIG comes closest at 99%.
 But every model, at every level, fails the independence test outright.
 The violations do not arrive as a trickle; they arrive as bursts in late 2008 and March 2020.
 A rolling window drags the whole distribution towards yesterday's volatility, but a month too late.
 The missing ingredient is not a heavier tail.
 It is conditional volatility, and no static marginal, however well chosen, can supply it.